OdedRotem314/Adversarial_GAN/README.md

 ![image](https://user-images.githubusercontent.com/63725708/124120645-aab94300-da7c-11eb-8ee3-e45f696b8662.png)

-The generator receives two inputs – Z and C – and produces a sample.
+The generator receives two inputs – Z (random vector) and C (random scalar) – and produces a sample of length similar to the array of the real data sample.
 This sample is sent to the discriminator, which also receives C (same C as the generator) and the output of the BB model for this sample.
 The goal of the discriminator is to determine which classification is the “real” one (i.e., produced by the BB model)